The Latest

 No era is immune to regrettable design decisions.

-Designer Sasha Bikoff agrees, drawing on her own personal experience.
-“I am a millennial, and so I grew up in a design era with very little identity,” she says.
-“We were coming off of the glamour and maximalism of the 1980s into the minimalism of the 1990s, but oftentimes, the interiors lent to this transitional, confused aesthetic.
-The paint color of choice was always in the whites, and so it has led me to feel like white paint can often feel unfinished.
-When choosing white, I steer clear of anything that feels chalky, dull, or too vanilla.”
+Designer Sasha Bikoff agrees, drawing on her own non-public delight in.
+“I’m a millennial, and so I grew up in a design industry with very little identity,” she says.
+“We had come from the glamor and maximalism of the 1980s into the minimalism of the 1990s, but often the interiors lent themselves to this transitional, caring aesthetic. white, I steer clear of anything that feels chalky, dull or too vanilla.”

 Baby Boomers